 How to Conduct a SWOT Analysis for Your Business Plan

-So how do you create a business plan that will seize business opportunities and sidestep potential threats?
-You conduct a SWOT (strengths, weaknesses, opportunities, threats) analysis.
-A SWOT analysis helps you analyze your company's capabilities against the realities of your business environment so that you can direct your business toward areas where your capabilities are strong and your opportunities are great.
+In order to plan to seize business opportunities and sidestep potential threats, you start by conducting a SWOT (strengths, weaknesses, opportunities, threats) analysis.
+A SWOT analysis helps you analyze your company's capabilities against the realities of your business environment so you can direct your business toward areas where your capabilities are strong and your opportunities are great.

 To conduct a SWOT analysis, follow these steps:

-Review your company's strengths and weaknesses and your opportunities and threats from your business plan.
+List your company's strengths and weaknesses and its opportunities and threats.

-Use the SWOT Analysis Grid to record the findings of your analysis.
-The figure shows how the owners of the Soup's On catering business completed the grid for their company.
-Fill in this grid to analyze your company against your business environment.
+This shows how the owners of the Soup's On catering business completed the grid for their company.

 Include findings from your SWOT analysis in your business plan, addressing how you intend to

-Seize business opportunities by capitalizing on your company’s strengths
+Seize business opportunities by capitalizing on business strengths

-Improve weaknesses in order to take advantage of business opportunities
+Overcome weaknesses to take advantage of business opportunities

-Monitor potentially threatening outside forces while maintaining internal capabilities so that you're prepared to respond from a position of strength if a threat arises
+Monitor potentially threatening outside forces while maintaining or developing internal capabilities so that you're prepared to respond from a position of strength if a threat arises

-Eliminate weaknesses to protect your business from current threats
+Eliminate weaknesses to protect your business from threats